 HOW IS THE TRADING ACROSS BORDERS RANKING CALCULATED?

-The ranking of economies on the ease of trading across borders is determined by sorting their distance to frontier scores for trading across borders.
-These scores are the simple average of the distance to frontier scores for the time and cost for documentary compliance and border compliance to export and import.
+The ranking of economies on the ease of trading across borders is determined by sorting their scores for trading across borders.
+These scores are the simple average of their scores for the time and cost for documentary compliance and border compliance to export and import.

-Although Doing Business collects and publishes data on the time and cost for domestic transport, it does not use these data in calculating the distance to frontier score for trading across borders or the ranking on the ease of trading across borders.
-The main reason for this is that the time and cost for domestic transport are affected by many external factors—such as the geography and topography of the transit territory, road capacity and general infrastructure, proximity to the nearest port or border, and the location of warehouses where the traded goods are stored—and so are not directly influenced by an economy’s trade policies and reforms.
+Although Doing Business collects and publishes data on the time and cost for domestic transport, it does not use these data in calculating the score for trading across borders or the ranking on the ease of trading across borders.
+The main reason for this is that the time and cost for domestic transport are affected by many external factors—such as the geography and topography of the transit territory, road capacity and general infrastructure, proximity to the nearest port or border and the location of warehouses where the traded goods are stored—and so are not directly influenced by an economy’s trade policies and reforms.
 In addition, Doing Business continues to collect data on the number of documents needed to trade internationally.
-Unlike in previous years, however, the number of documents are excluded from the calculation of the distance to frontier score and ranking.
+Unlike in previous years, however, the number of documents are excluded from the calculation of the trading across borders score and ranking.
 The time and cost for documentary compliance serve as better measures of the overall cost and complexity of compliance with documentary requirements than does the number of documents required.

-WHO ARE THE CONTRIBUTORS FOR THE TRADING ACROSS BORDERS INDICATOR?
+WHO ARE THE CONTRIBUTORS FOR THE TRADING ACROSS BORDERS INDICATORS?

 DOES TRADING ACROSS BORDERS RECORD THE DE JURE (THE LAW) OR DE FACTO (THE PRACTICE) SITUATION?

-The Trading across Borders indicator records the time and costs estimates reported by local experts in practice associated with three sets of procedures—documentary compliance, border compliance and domestic transport—within the overall process of exporting or importing a shipment of goods.
+The trading across borders indicators record the time and costs estimates reported by local experts in practice associated with three sets of procedures—documentary compliance, border compliance and domestic transport—within the overall process of exporting or importing a shipment of goods.

 WHAT DOES BORDER COMPLIANCE MEASURE?